TheGlaZer/ai-learning-platform/instructions.md

 insure in backend api route you send auth token if needed useing verifyAuth function from authService.ts when need to create an action or check error about an main entity in the system check the matching api route and services if exists.. do you changes or addons there..
+IMPORTANT !!! always choose the most simple soultion for every decistion you make plz!!!

 ai features:
 see th ai folder unedr lib-server. and follow this modular interfaces and services and intergrate the feature in there for the backend side